fritzvd/rpg-adventures/SWD6 adventure.md

    - Captain Talor is a no-nonsense human officer leading a small Imperial patrol.
    - The players encounter her in the spaceport, and how they handle the interaction may impact Imperial awareness of their presence.

-These NPCs add depth to the arrival, providing potential allies, sources of information, and challenges as the players begin their mission on Tatooine.

 ## Negotiating and gathering intel

-Certainly!
-Let's incorporate a puzzle into the negotiation challenge involving two informants.
-The puzzle requires the players to gather information from both informants to piece together the details needed for the negotiation.

 **Negotiation Challenge with Puzzle:**